 A question is always asked by homeowners looking to take on a landscaping remodel.
 How can a Toronto landscaping company add property value to my home?
-It’s a valid concern as you’re planning to invest into your Toronto home with such a project.
+It’s a valid concern as you’re planning to invest in your home with such a project.
 You’ve also heard answers time and time again that landscaping can raise your home’s property value by X percent, giving you an extra value of Y thousand dollars come resale.
-But these bold statements of inevitable success are more complex than other articles make it out to be.
+But these bold statements of inevitable success are more complex than other articles make them out to be.

 Thinking like a Buyer

 Adding high-end landscaping features like pools and curated gardens will raise the overall property value of your home.
 But there is an important distinction when it comes to assessing the value of your house.
 There is a difference between its physical value, as in how much in actual dollars your entire home with the landscaping could sell for, and its salability or how attractive your property will be for potential buyers.
 Now while there are always those few buyers who are willing to buy your home as-is for the most you can sell it for, more often than not, a buyer will have their own needs when they look at listings.

 While this applies to your home as a whole, it’s still important when considering how to proceed with your landscaping project.
 If you’re planning to eventually sell your home, take a look around your neighborhood.
 Normally, buyers will compare the value of your home relative to the homes around it.